Victoria’s Secret Angel Taylor Hill Lies Back In Lingerie And Thigh-High Stockings For Bedroom Tease

 Taylor Hill showed off her flawless figure in romantic lingerie this week as Victoria’s Secret got into the Valentine’s Day spirit a month early.
-The company shared a stunning shot of the Angel on January 12 that showed her posing in bed in a red and pink bra and panties set with matching thigh-high stockings.
+The company shared a stunning shot of the Angel on January 12, capturing her in bed wearing a red and pink bra-and-panties set with matching thigh-high stockings.

-The 24-year-old supermodel lay back on satin sheets while surrounded by pillows.
-She showed plenty of skin in her revealing underwear, which was made up of an underwired bra with several hearts across the band and cups as she flashed her tan and cleavage.
+The 24-year-old supermodel lay back on satin sheets and was surrounded by pillows in various colors.
+She showed plenty of skin in her revealing underwear ensemble, which included an underwire bra with several hearts across the band and cups.
+She also flaunted her cleavage and tanned skin.

-Taylor paired it with a matching garter belt with the same sheer heart lace around her hips that highlighted her slim waist.
-It was connected to see through light pink suspender stockings with white straps that stretched over her pert booty and toned thighs.
-The thin straps and delicate bow decoration were visible as she lifted and bent her left leg while stretching out the other.
+Taylor paired the bra with a matching garter belt with the same sheer heart-embellished lace over her hips and highlighting her slim waist.
+It was connected to sheer, light pink suspender stockings with white straps that stretched over her pert booty and toned thighs.
+The thin straps and delicate bow decoration were visible as she raised and bent her left leg while stretching out the other.

 Taylor lifted both arms above her head and pursed her lips as she looked down.
-She appeared to wear her long, brunette locks in a ponytail as she put her natural beauty on show while her clear skin glowed.
+She appeared to wear her long, brunette locks in a ponytail.
+She put her natural beauty on show, as her clear skin glowed in the well-lit shot.

-In the caption, Victoria’s Secret revealed the co-ord was from its new For Love & Lemons collection for Valentine’s Day as it asked followers to share who they love alongside the hashtag “#FLLforVS.”
+In the caption, Victoria’s Secret revealed the co-ord was from its new For Love & Lemons collection for Valentine’s Day, and the brand asked followers to share who they love alongside the hashtag “#FLLforVS.”
 It tagged Taylor and For Love & Lemons’ accounts on the snap.

-The comments section was flooded with messages from the account’s almost 69 million followers.
+The comments section was flooded with messages from the lingerie line’s almost 69 million followers.
 Many praised the model and others confirmed they’d be buying the set.

 “PINK IS HER COLOUR FRRR,” one person commented in all caps with a double heart emoji.